Genetic Counseling Frequently Asked Questions

 What type of volunteer experience do I need?
 The admissions committee would like to see that the applicant has observed some genetic counseling sessions prior to applying to the program.
 However, due to many constraints, this type of opportunity is not available to all applicants.
 In lieu of genetic counseling observations, work in other health-related fields will be considered.
 Experience with some form of crisis counseling is also recommended.

 Are scholarships or financial aid available to students?
-For the past two years, partial scholarships have been awarded to 90% of the incoming students.
+For the past two years, scholarships (averaging $7,500 per student) have been awarded to all accepted students .
+All students are eligible to apply for graduate assistantships which pay $14.29 per hour.

 Does Arcadia accept international students?
 If so, are there additional entrance exams?
 The Arcadia Genetic Counseling program does admit international students.
 International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia, and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.